Skip to content

 Creating a new profile is as simple as typing

-blackfish profile create
+blackfish profile add

 and following the prompts (see attribute descriptions above).
 Note that profile names are unique.

-View a profile
+show - View a profile

-blackfish profile show --name hpc
+blackfish profile show --name <profile>

-Modify a profile
+update - Modify a profile

 To modify a profile, use the blackfish profile update command, e.g.

-blackfish profile update --name hpc
+blackfish profile update --name <profile>

-Delete a profile
+rm - Delete a profile

 Usage

-blackfish start --ui
+blackfish start

 in the command-line.
 If everything worked, you should see a message stating the application startup is complete.